 All cOS Core interfaces are logically equal for cOS Core and although their physical capabilities may be different, any cOS Core interface can perform any logical function.
 On the 300 Series, the G1 interface is the default management interface.
 The other interfaces can be used as required.
 For this section, it is assumed that the G1 interface will be used for connection to a protected, local client network and the G2 interface will be used for connection to the public Internet.

 As mentioned previously in this guide, G1 could be used for automatic connection by clients and G6 or S1 for automatic connection to the Internet because a predefined DHCP client is already enabled on both.
-In addition, there are predefined IP rule set entries that allow Internet access for connecting clients The default configuration is discussed further in Section 4.1, The NetWall 300 Series Default Configuration.
+In addition, there is a predefined IP rule set that allows Internet access for connecting clients.
+The default configuration is discussed further in Section 4.1, The NetWall 300 Series Default Configuration.
 However, the purpose of this section is to describe how setup can be done manually using the CLI without the help of predefined configuration objects.

 A. Static - manual configuration.